Regional Deduction Rules in the Canary Islands

 For non-higher education expenses

-100 percent of the amounts paid in the tax period for acquisition of textbooks and teaching materials, regardless of their format, including digital; transport; uniform and school cafeterias.
+You can get 100% of the amounts paid in the tax period for the acquisition of textbooks and teaching materials, regardless of their format, including digital; transport; uniform and school cafeterias.

 For each child born or adopted in the tax period, who lives with the taxpayer: